sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 permalink: /strategy-learning-automating-improving.html
 ---

-## Strategy - Continuous Learning, Automation and Improvement
+## Strategy - Continuous Learning and Improvement

 The following actions apply for the 1st quarter of the 2020-2021 fiscal year.
 Strategies and actions will be reviewed and updated quarterly based on current progress and following the Strategy Map (layering on the strategies).